lukasfischer1998/HelpfulBash.sh/README.md

 ## Backup Script
 The backup script enables regular backups of important databases, files, or configurations, storing them in a secure location.
 It can be easily customized to perform various types of backups.
 I will implement an function to send youre backup to google drive or smth.

+## File Search Script
+This Bash script allows you to search for files in a specified directory that contain a particular string. `./searchforfile.sh <directory> <search_string>`

 ### Making it Default and Setting Up Automatic Execution
 To make the automatic update script a standard process and have it executed regularly at a specific time, you can set up a cron job.
 Open the cron table using the command `crontab -e` and add the following line:
 `0 2 * * * /path/to/script/auto_update.sh` This will execute the script daily at 2:00 AM.
 Make sure to replace "/path/to/script/auto_update.sh" with the actual path to your automatic update script.